qure_logo.svg

 For example, the AI solution qXR-LN (lung nodule detection) has FDA clearance for identifying and localizing lung nodules on chest X-rays.
 It also shows malignancy-risk scores and can serve as a crucial second reader for physicians, assisting in the review of frontal chest radiographs to assist with referral into CT pathways.
 In a study involving 40 sites across the United States, qXR-LN achieved an impressive AUC of 94% for nodule detection.

-Want to meet at ASCO?
+Want to meet at ESMO??

 Share this story